 If you are having trouble keeping up payments to a secured loan, speak to your lender as soon as possible and try to negotiate an affordable payment plan.
 Most lenders will usually allow you time to make up missed payments before taking legal action.

 Before your lender can start repossession proceedings, they must send you a default notice.
 If your loan is covered by the Consumer Credit Act, you may be able to apply to the sheriff court for a time order.
-A time order can give you an opportunity to repay your debt and prevent your lender taking further action to repossess your home.

 Find out more about secured loans and second mortgages.